 Business model.
 Those two words are everywhere now.
-Just another fancy buzzword you should use in meetings or is there more to it?
+Is it another fancy buzzword or is there more to it?

 What is a business model?

 A business model is the core logic for how a firm is designed to create and capture value for a target market.
 A business model expresses the core business logic of how a firm needs to be organized, the revenue model that will enable it to make money its activities, and what channels and communications will be used to market its products or services.

 A simple way to think of what is a business is to think about it in three parts:

 - Creating something that customers want to buy.

 - Identifying who and how to market to customers.